The Nancy Harts: The Women Who Kept Watch

-In a little red schoolhouse in “Ben Hill’s Grove,” during the second year of the war, Mrs. Morgan held the first meeting for the Nancy Hart Militia, a female military company comprised of the women of LaGrange joining forces to protect their homes and the little town they loved.
+In a little red schoolhouse in Ben Hill’s Grove, near the site of Bellevue, during the second year of the war, Mrs. Morgan held the first meeting for the Nancy Hart militia, a female military company comprised of the women of LaGrange joining forces to protect their homes and the little town they loved.

-There were a few major issues to address – none of the women had ever held a gun, not to mention most of the working firearms in town left with the soldiers, and uniforms were hard to come by as all of the gray fabric and brass buttons in LaGrange were on the arms and legs of their brothers and husbands.
+There were a few major issues to address – none of the women had ever held a gun, most of the working firearms in town left with the soldiers, and uniforms were hard to come by as all of the gray fabric and brass buttons in LaGrange were on the arms and legs of their brothers and husbands.
 The women wore their skirts in place of military trousers and their floral hats in place of grey ‘Hardee’ hats.
-The militia gave themselves ranks – Mrs. Morgan was the captain, a Mrs. Heard was chosen to be First Lieutenant, and so on.
+The militia gave themselves ranks – Mrs. Morgan was the captain, Mary Alford Heard was chosen to be First Lieutenant, and so on.
 The militia chose their name in tribute to Georgia’s Revolutionary War Heroine, Nancy Hart, full of equal amounts of gumption and curiosity as her namesakes.

 In 1863, LaGrange turned into a hospital for wounded soldiers and the Nancy Harts took on another hat, going from markswomen to nurses, tending to every suffering soldier they could.
 Almost every building in town became a working infirmary, all the while the news of Sherman’s approach was thickly hanging in the air.